onik121/onik121/README.md

 ## 💫 About me:
 I am a dedicated Junior Front-End Developer with a passion for creating engaging and user-friendly web experiences.
 My journey in web development has equipped me with a strong foundation in front-end technologies, and I am eager to bring my skills and enthusiasm to new and exciting projects.

+####What do I do?
+I specialize in developing responsive and dynamic web applications.
+With expertise in HTML, CSS, Tailwind, and Bootstrap, I design and build interfaces that are both visually appealing and highly functional.
+My proficiency in JavaScript, React.js, Node.js, Express.js, and MongoDB enables me to create interactive and efficient full-stack solutions.

 ## 📊 GitHub Stats:
 <div align="center">
   <img src="https://github-readme-streak-stats.herokuapp.com/?user=onik121&theme=default&hide_border=true" alt="GitHub Stats">